 Thanking yourself for the Hard Work

 We never anticipate losing our Onewheel.
 Getting it stolen can be the worst news for us riders.
-Take $30 and dedicate it to a tracker.
+Take $30 and dedicate it to a tracker and making a little Airtag holder is good insurance.
 Take 30 minutes of your time to install one.
 You will truly thank yourself for the hard work and will always have easy access to finding your Onewheel.

 This is a simple hack to do.
 Just make sure you cut more space than you think you need.
 You can always pad the space with duct tape which is a good cushion or tag.
 Electrical tape can work too.
+Remember, Bumpers are wearable so don’t get too touchy if you cut out a little too much.
 Track your ride so you can keep the float on!